amazon-archives/amazon-cognito-identity-js/README.md

         }
     });
 ```
-**Use case 24.** Retrieve the MFA Options for the user in case MFA is optional
+**Use case 24.** Retrieve the MFA Options for the user in case MFA is optional.

 ```javascript
     cognitoUser.getMFAOptions(function(err, mfaOptions) {